bugsbugsbux/notes-on-nix/notes-on-nix.md

 `/etc/nixos/hardware-configuration.nix`, which allows to use the same main configuration file on different machines.

-NixOS comes with lots of configuration options, most of which are defined (in the classic sense of the word) in a module in the **modules directory** `<nixpkgs/nixos/modules>`.
-The modules listed in `<nixpkgs/nixos/modules/module-list.nix>` are imported automatically and thus do not need to be specified in the "imports" field of modules which use options declared by them.

 If a file `/etc/nixos/flake.nix` exists, it takes precedence over `/etc/nixos/configuration.nix`, which allows to turn the configuration into a flake (see below).